Dear Red Wings: 5 things Moritz Seider said on John Scott podcast

 - Niklas Kronwall helped him when he arrived in Michigan: Kronwall had just retired when Seider arrived in Michigan to play for the Grand Rapids Griffins in 2019-20.
 He said Kronwall hung around and was in Grand Rapids at skates, helping him with his game.
 Then Kronwall moved back to Sweden when Seider went to play for Rogle BK.
 He helped him there, and he’s still helping him in Germany.
 He described Kronwall as a close friend now.
 He actually did ask Kronwall to help him with “crushing” hits on other players, but they focused on the basics.
 He also said Mike Green gave him some tips -- and stole his scissors, which he remains sour about -- when he was with Detroit during 2019 training camp.

-- Seider has never had to drop the gloves: Former enforces John Scott seemed floored to learn that Seider has zero experiencing dropping the gloves and fighting on the ice, even with Grand Rapids.
+- Seider has never had to drop the gloves: Former enforcer John Scott seemed floored to learn that Seider has zero experiencing dropping the gloves and fighting on the ice, even with Grand Rapids.
 Seider said he’s never had to and tries to avoid such scenarios.
 Scott asked him what he would do if someone such as Ryan Reaves approached him and said “let’s go punk.”
 Seider wants nothing to do with it.

 - He wants to be an effective two-way defenseman who can jump up on the rush, but knows when to pick his moments.
 He also wants to use his body to his advantage -- 6-foot-3, 207 pounds.
 He said the year in Sweden was the step he needed to help him play against teams that go hard for 60 minutes with skilled players who try to dismantle defenseman every shift.